This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Discover why more and more people are opting for this wonderful fabric at their windows

 American interior designer Peter Dunham refers to curtains as, ‘the lipstick of decorating’.
 We couldn’t agree more, curtains finish a room; they’re the final flourish.
-One of our favourite fabrics for curtains is velvet, it transcends trends and styles beautifully.
+One of our favourite types of curtain fabric is velvet, it transcends trends and styles beautifully.
 Its subtle sheen makes it fitting for a glamorous room, but it is also equally at home in a relaxed space.
 ‘You achieve something quite different from any other fabric when using velvets,’ says curtain maker, Jessica Higgins.
 ‘Everything appears richer and deeper; it always adds a little bit of drama.’
-Linwood’s extensive velvets come in an array of colours, designs and finishes, making it a great fabric choice for every home and every window.
+Linwood’s extensive velvets come in an array of colours, designs and finishes, making it a great fabric choice for every home and every window, perfect for enhancing any interior decor scheme.

 Kami – Emerald/Linwood